 It has been very hard to find a job.
 During my gap year, I applied for so many but was rejected everywhere because of my poor sight.
 I can't work in a restaurant, for example, because I can't see depth.
 I can't tell if people have finished their meal, while walking around with a tray filled with breakable stuff isn't a great idea either.
 I hate it that the moment people find out I'm albino they don't want me anymore.
 One time, when I applied for a job as a cashier in a supermarket, they were so nice and positive over the phone and that changed completely the moment I walked in for the interview.
 The guy asked about my eyes immediately, and when I told him I have albinism, he said: "OK, never mind then."

 Do you ever try to hide it?

 I never wore any mascara until I was about 20.
-When I don't wear it my eyelashes are white and there's not much expression in my face.
-I've considered dying my hair, too – not to mask anything, but because I'm curious what my hair would look like, because it's colourless.
-If I dye it red, would it be this extremely red colour?
+When I don't wear it, my eyelashes are white, and there's not much expression in my face.
+I've considered dying my hair, too—not to mask anything, but because I'm curious what my hair would look like, because it's colorless.
+If I dye it red, would it be this extremely red color?

 Would you ever be attracted to an albino yourself?

 Other than my sister, I've never met anyone else with albinism.
 The idea of two of those white heads walking down the street together just seems weird to me, but it would totally depend on the person.
 I don't pay that much attention to people's looks because I know from experience that it's more important to see someone's personality.

 Do you ever go on vacation to sunny places?

 Sure, I love going to Spain.
 I don't melt away completely when I'm in the sun for more than two minutes, and I don't burn to a crisp.
 I just use a lot of sunscreen—SPF 30, all day long.

 What are the pros and cons of having albinism?